idfive/Developer-Documentation/docs/back-end/drupal/drupal-hybrid-content-types.md

 # Hybrid Content Types

 Often times, we get asked to create Hybrid content types in drupal.
-Essentially, a hybrid content type is:
+Essentially, a hybrid content type is a content type that:

 - Has a single "source of truth", that is API based.
 - Mirrors "some of this content" locally in drupal.